 Watch this video recording (or slideshow) to learn more about our time with students during the summer program!
 You can also view the Hoʻokahua Summer Program Workbook for an overview of session topics and activities.

 Hoʻouna Pono Substance Use Prevention Lessons: We are continuing our partnership with Kailua Intermediate School and Education Incubator for the 2025-2026 school year!
-Students will be learning Hoʻouna Pono’s substance use prevention curriculum, and participating in activities and group discussions with opportunities to share their thoughts and experiences.
-Our team is actively recruiting interested students at Kailua Intermediate School and we encourage families to learn more about our project.
-For more information, please see this infographic addressing some questions families might have about what their keiki’s participation might look like: Mohala Na Pua postcard.
+Students are learning Hoʻouna Pono’s substance use prevention curriculum, and participating in activities and group discussions with opportunities to share their thoughts and experiences.
+For more information, please see the Mohala Na Pua postcard below addressing some questions families might have about what their keiki’s participation might look like.